Art: Nightingale HBO

 Now it is your turn.
 With your sisters long married and breeding, it is just you and Brother Hezekiah by yourselves.
 Even though in aspects you resembled your mother, your quietude also stemming from her, God rest her soul.
 Unfortunately, of all the traits from your father, it is his blind pig-headedness that somehow found its way to you.

 Now that you’re seventeen and the house seemed more like a graveyard than a home, the one thing that ignited a spark in the conversations between you both was his imminent retirement.
 He was all grey now.
-His life was a calendar everyone knew.
-From his juvenile years he had loved books above everything else; choosing them over the hoe.
+His life was a calendar everyone knew: from his juvenile years he had loved books above everything else; choosing them over the hoe and cutlass.
 He was mocked and jeered, told he would grieve over his choice in the distant future, because farming in those days was the only way to wealth.
 I never wanted to be wealthy, he would say.
 Looking into the distance as though the wind from the window was whom he addressed.
 Comfort was all I sought.
-We come alone, we die alone, what does one do with all that amassment?
+We come into this world alone and we’ll leave alone, what does one do with all that amassment?
 That was the first time you were aware the word amass even had a noun.
 He served the church in exchange for an education.
 After which he taught till he was able to get a place of his own.
-That was when he became an evangelist under the mission, and afterwards he met your mother the choir mistress.
+That was when he became an evangelist under the mission, and afterwards he met your mother, the choir mistress.

 Whenever you recall their story, you would smile to yourself.
-Because Evangelists and choir mistresses pairing up for matters beyond church didn’t begin today, it goes farther back the onset of missionary Christianity.
+Because Evangelists and choir mistresses pairing up for matters beyond church didn’t begin today.

-That afternoon as you talked, he suddenly went mute.
-This mercuriality came with his advancing age.
+That afternoon as you both conversed, he suddenly went mute.
+A mercuriality that came with his advancing age.
 Or could it be on account of your mother’s death?
 You never could tell.
-How he could be all spirited with life one moment and without warning go quiet.
-It started after your mother passed away three years ago from a persistent headache after her fall that evening when she slipped in the bathroom.
+How he could be all spirited with life one moment and then without warning go quiet.
+It started after your mother passed away three years ago from a persistent headache after her fall that evening in the bathroom.